Pokemon Champions Weakness Calculator

-Enter a Pokémon's type below to calculate its defensive coverage and type matchups instantly.
-Updated for Pokémon Champions, Gen 9, and Pokémon Legends: Z-A mechanics.
+Enter a Pokémon's type below to calculate its defensive coverage, type matchup results, weaknesses, resistances, and immunities instantly for Pokémon Champions.

 Quick links: